All self-study courses qualify for CLE through NALA. For more information on other institutions please click here.

 CLE Credit: Substantive

-Discovery is the investigative stage of a case that is conducted prior to the trial.
+Description: Discovery is the investigative stage of a case that is conducted prior to the trial.
 It provides parties with opportunities to verify their understanding of the facts of the case, to find out what witnesses know about the dispute, and to explore the other side’s legal theories.
 Well-conducted discovery allows parties to clarify the issues for trial, anticipate the opponent’s strategies, and accurately evaluate the likelihood of success at trial.
-Paralegals have significant responsibility for discovery.
-Paralegals working in this area should be able to:

 After you purchase a self-study course you will receive an enrollment email.
 If you do not receive an enrollment email please check your spam and make sure you add email@example.com to your safe senders list.